I. Eligibility

 3.3.
 Best Advocate

-The Best Advocate will be selected by the person designated by the organizers.
+The Best Advocate will be selected by the Organizing Committee.
 The selection of the Best Advocate will be made on the basis of the advocate’s knowledge of law, command of the facts and advocacy skills.